 The first CHA event on the Triple Nexus took place in Berlin in June 2019.

-The minutes of the event will soon be available for download here.
+The outcomes of the event are available for download here.

 Article Download: 2019: Emmanuel Tronc, Rob Grace, and Anaïde Nahikian: Realities and Myths of the Triple Nexus – Local Perspectives on Peacebuilding, Development, and Humanitarian Action in Mali.
 Harvard Humanitarian Initiative